 Bolivia, a landlocked country in west-central South America, borders Brazil, Argentina, Paraguay, Chile, and Peru.
 On a high plateau between two Andes mountain ranges lies the Uyuni salt bed, the largest concentration of salt in the world.

-Bolivia is one of the poorest countries in Latin America.
-More than eight percent of Bolivians are unemployed and about 60 percent live below the poverty line.
+Despite Bolivia being a country rich with resources, it is still one of the poorest countries in Latin America.
+Around 7 percent of the population is unemployed, and 45 percent is below the poverty line.